benefraimov/MagicMoviesRepo/README.md

 !!!!!Important Note!!!!!: You can use this only for practice purposes, without using it as it yours!.

-In general it is a simulation of a local using system to manage movies and subscribers that can be assigned to those movies, Which means that you can add movies, subscribers and workers to manage the system, beside that, you can even controll your workers permissions and determine their permission to make action in the system.
+In general it is a simulation of a local system to manage movies and subscribers that can be assigned to those movies, Which means that you can add movies, subscribers and workers to manage the system, beside that, you can even controll your workers permissions and determine their permission to make action in the system.

+Backend

 To run the Backend you have to use .net core 3 sdk, 3.1.3 version for accurancy.